Online Masters Degree for Computer Science MOOC

 While MOOCs typically attract over 100,000 students to their computer science courses however, the course completion rates tend to be very low.
 On the other hand, top tier institutions like Georgia Tech typically have strict admission caps limiting the number of applicants.
 In addition, the cost of a program such as the OMS CS can run upwards of $40,000 U.S.

 Georgia Tech envisioned what a game-changer their OMS CS would be.
 With a 55% acceptance rate and no GRE exam required, it looks like they were spot on.
 Initially, 380 were accepted into the program.

 Progressing at their own pace, the first eighteen graduates pushed harder than originally expected time wise to complete the program.
 Sixty-three made up the graduating class of Spring 2016.
 The average student takes 1.5 courses per term.
 That is lower than the originally expected 2.0 courses per term expectation, which is a testament to the rigor of the program.

-The OMS CS program at Georgia Tech currently has 3350+ students enrolled representing 79 countries.
+The OMS CS program at Georgia Tech currently has 6000+ students enrolled representing 109 countries.
 The student demographics breakdown reveals that current participation by women is at 13.8%.
-Of the over 8,000 applicants, nearly 60% have met the admissions criteria.
-The latest batch of applicants included about 16% female, however with so many applying, it will take a while before the percentage of those actually enrolled increases.
+Of the over 17,000 applicants, nearly 60% have met the admissions criteria.

-Harvard faculty recently stated in a paper that this is the largest Master Program in Computer Science in the U.S. and probably the world.
+Harvard faculty stated in a paper that this is the largest Master Program in Computer Science in the U.S. and probably the world.
 If the program continues to grow at this rate, according to Harvard, that will translate to 8% of the master’s degree in computer science in the U.S. coming from Georgia Tech.